Mental Health Groups

 There will also be space to connect with others who are on a similar journey.
 This group is mainly based on Acceptance and Commitment Therapy, which includes elements of mindfulness.

-Maybe!
 Participation may be covered by insurance if yours includes services by an RCC.
-The fee for the full series is $240-360 and pay-what-you-can for Indigenous participants.
+The fee is $80 per session and pay-what-you-can for Indigenous participants.
 If cost is a barrier, please still reach out.

 We ask that participants commit to the full 6-week series and attend at least 5 sessions to the best of their ability.